Ignite-Laboratories/Enigmaneering/enigma1/step0/E1S0 - Observance.md

 ### General Data

-You probably noticed that the data copied from the observer's timeline was of type `core.Data[T any]` before we pulled the data's _Point_ information out.
+You probably noticed that the data copied from the observer's timeline was of type `core.Data[T any]` before we pulled the data's _Point_ information out -in this example, of type `core.Runtime`.

 This is a very straightforward type, but it provides temporal _context_ -

     type Data[T any] struct {
         Context